niloymcs17/movie/README.md

 - View related/recommended movies in the details modal

 ### Reset Filters
-- Click the "Reset" button in the filters sidebar to clear all filters
 - Click the logo or clear button (X) in the search bar to reset everything